emijayne/hamon_pantheon/themes/fortytwo/STARTERKIT/README.md

 styling for basic input fields and buttons.

-1. **Setup the location for your new sub-theme.**
+## Setup the location for your new sub-theme.

   Copy the STARTERKIT folder out of the fortytwo/ folder and rename it to be your new sub-theme.
   **IMPORTANT:** The name of your sub-theme must start with an *alphabetic character* and can only contain *lowercase letters, numbers and underscores*.

   For example, copy the `sites/all/themes/fortytwo/STARTERKIT` folder and rename it as sites/all/themes/foo.

   Why?
 Each theme should reside in its own folder.
 To make it easier to upgrade FortyTwo, sub-themes should reside in a folder separate from the base theme.

-2. **Setup the basic information for your sub-theme.**
+## Setup the basic information for your sub-theme.

-  In your new sub-theme folder, rename the `STARTERKIT.info.txt` file to include the name of your new sub-theme and remove the ".txt" extension.
-Then edit the .info file by editing the name and description field.
+  In your new sub-theme folder, rename the `STARTERKIT.info.yml.txt` file to include the name of your new sub-theme and remove the ".txt" extension.
+Then edit the .info.yml file by editing the name and description field.

-  For example, rename the `foo/STARTERKIT.info` file to `foo/foo.info`.
-Edit the foo.info file and change `"name = Forty Two Sub-theme Starter Kit"`.
+  For example, rename the `foo/STARTERKIT.info.yml` file to `foo/foo.info.yml`.
+Edit the foo.info.yml file and change `"name = Forty Two Sub-theme Starter Kit"`.
 Do the same with the description property.

+  Also rename the STARTERKIT.libraries.yml and the STARTERKIT.theme files.
+For example rename the `foo/STARTERKIT.libraries.yml` file to `foo/foo.libraries.yml` and the `foo/STARTERKIT.theme` file to `foo/foo.theme`.
+Replace any occurences of STARTERKIT in any of these files.

-3. **Configuration of your subtheme.**
+## Configuration of your subtheme.

   A lot of settings can be done on the sub-theme appearance page.
 CSS/SASS specific settings can be set in `/static/sass/_settings.sass`.
   It's possible to compile the SASS files with Compass, there's a `config.rb` file included.
 We have not made use of Compass, but if you want to use it, you can.

-4. **Responsive**
+## Responsive

   By default Forty Two theme has 5 separate layouts;
   desktop, tablet-landscape, tablet-portrait, mobile-landscape, mobile-portrait.
   The media queries are defined in the `/static/sass/_settings.sass` file.

   You can enable the responsive layout on the `admin/appearance` page.
 There are two types of responsive behaviour you can select:
   *adaptive* and *fluid*.

-      - **Adaptive** means that the layout will 'snap' to the next when media queries match.
+  * Adaptive means that the layout will 'snap' to the next when media queries match.
 Everything is calculated in pixels.

-      - **Fluid** means that everything is calculated in percentages, every element will be kept in the same spatial weighting, no 'snapping' will occur.
+  * Fluid means that everything is calculated in percentages, every element will be kept in the same spatial weighting, no 'snapping' will occur.

   The grid-system used is loosly based on the 978 grid-system (http://978.gs/).
-The grid-configuration for each layout can be modified in the corresponding sass files which are located in the grid folder: `/static/sass/base/grid/`.
+The grid-configuration for each layout can be modified in the corresponding sass files which are located in the main theme grid folder: `/fortytwo/static/sass/theme/base/grid/`.
+  When you copy this file to your subtheme and include them in the `main.sass` you are able to edit them.

-    At the top of each `_grid-[..]` sass file you can define the number of columns and the column and gutter sizes.
-Only the desktop version (`_grid-1280.sass`) inherits its column configuration from the `/static/sass/_settings.sass` file.
+  At the top of each `_[..]` sass file you can define the number of columns and the column and gutter sizes.
+Only the desktop version (`_desktop.sass`) inherits its column configuration from the `/static/sass/_settings.sass` file.
 You can change it there.

-    **IMPORTANT NOTE**
+### IMPORTANT NOTE
   Giving elements the proper width based on column numbers should be done in these files.

   There are two ways for column-based calculations, with the mixin `span-columns` or with the function `calc-grid`.
 The span-columns mixin will satisfy most of the time.
 When using the fluid grid you need to use `span-fluid-columns` or `calc-fluid-grid`.
   More info on how these mixins/functions work you can check the comments in the `/static/sass/lib/_mixins.sass` file.

-5. Javascript
+## Javascript

   There are some libraries and polyfills provided that can be turned on/off.

+## Gulp

+  You can use Gulp in this starter kit.
+Just do `npm install` in the theme's folder for installing and use `gulp` for running the watcher.
+We've added some nice features:
+  * Sass compiling, including source maps and autoprefixer;
+  * JS Hint, and uglify;
+  * Cache clear when you change php, inc or info files in the theme;
+  * BrowserSync is also added, but initially disabled.
+You can enable it by changing the `enable_bs` value in the gulpfile.js to true and setting the correct `bs_proxy_host` value.
+This must be the url to your local server.